God dwells in the perfection of beauty (Psalm 50:2) and his holiness is beautiful (Psalm 29:2).

 Gifts from Within - East Nave Window

-Designed and created by Claire Wang in 1981, the East Nave Window is titled "Gifts from Within" and symbolizes the three wisemen and the baby Jesus - God's gift to the world.
+Designed and created by Claire Wing in 1981, the East Nave Window is titled "Gifts from Within" and symbolizes the three wisemen and the baby Jesus - God's gift to the world.

 Beginnings - Baptistry Window